netenglabs/suzieq/CONTRIBUTING.md

 When making a change to Suzieq, first start by adding an issue to discuss the work.

 After discussion, [fork Suzieq](https://help.github.com/articles/fork-a-repo), make a branch, run tests to make sure everything is in place and working correctly.
-T he tests are run in the main suzieq directory.
+The tests are run in the main *suzieq* directory.

 ``` bash
 pytest